slogemann1/aerozine/README.md

 to attempt to stop users from being able to insert command line arguments to a program.
 This, again, is not a guarantee of security.

+## Name
+The name "Aerozine" is the same as the name of the fuel that powered the Titan II engines, which brought the gemini capsule into space.
+The idea being that you can launch your own gemini capsule on the internet using Aerozine.

-## Other
+## Contact
 If there are any questions or issues regarding the implementation or useage of this server, I can generally be reached at <sllogemann1@gmail.com>.
-Furthermore, I would be very happy to hear of any projects that use this implementation.
+Furthermore, I would be very interested to hear of any projects that use Aerozine.

-# TODOs
-- Add redirect options
-- Add support for client certificates